Your browser is out-of-date!

 Engineer Frank Verderosa hit the road to get the voiceover he needed, using his SUV as a control room and the VO artist’s car as a booth.
 Photo: Frank Verderosa.

-If all this has inspired you to drag some gear out to your car and start recording, check out a serious, real-world ‘how-to’ written by Mix contributor Frank Verderosa, who detailed how he used vehicles to record socially distanced voiceovers during the pandemic back in April, 2020.
+If all this has inspired you to drag some gear out to your car and start recording, check out a serious, real-world ‘how-to’ article by Mix contributor Frank Verderosa, which details how he used vehicles to record socially distanced voiceovers during the pandemic back in April, 2020.

 A Washington State Trooper pulled over a speeding Semi only to discover the driver had a mobile recording set up in his truck cab.